Exploring Public Art in Downtown Rochester

 Destination Medical Center Hosts Annual Meeting on September 19

-Join us on September 19 for Destination Medical Center’s Annual Meeting from 4 – 7 p.m. on Discovery Walk.
+Join us on September 19 for Destination Medical Center’s Annual Meeting from 4 – 7 p.m. at Two Discovery Square.
 This year the DMC annual meeting will highlight public space assets in our community, celebrate the 2024 milestones, provide the opportunity to connect with members and organizations in the community, and learn about what is on the horizon for the coming year.
-The evening includes gathering outside with strategic activities coordinated by community partners and a program.
+The evening includes a gathering with strategic activities coordinated by community partners and a program.
 We hope to see you there.
 REGISTER HERE!

 4:00-5:30 p.m.
 Open House Highlighting Strategic Initiatives and Networking